chipsalliance/chisel/docs/src/explanations/testing.md

 :::

+For more information see the [Chisel API documentation](https://www.chisel-lang.org/api) for `chisel3.simulator.SimulatorAPI`

+### Stimulus

-Simulation APIs take user provided stimulus and apply it to the module.
-Some useful stimulus is provided in the `chisel3.simulator.stimulus` package.
-For example, the `RunUntilFinished` stimulus will toggle a `Module`'s clock for a number of cycles and throw an exception if the module does net execute a `chisel3.stop` before that number of clock cycles has elapsed.
+Simulation APIs take user provided stimulus and apply it to the design-under-test (DUT).
+There are two mechanisms provided for applying

-For more information see the [Chisel API documentation](https://www.chisel-lang.org/api) for `chisel3.simulator.SimulatorAPI`.
+stimulus: (1) Peek/Poke APIs and (2) reusable stimulus patterns.
+The former provide simple, freeform ways to apply simple directed stimulus.
+The latter provide common stimulus applicable to a wide range of modules.

-### Peek/Poke APIs
+#### Peek/Poke APIs

 ChiselSim provides basic "peek", "poke", and "expect" APIs for providing simple stimulus to Chisel modules.
 This API is implemented as [extension